awsdocs/amazon-cloudwatch-user-guide/doc_source/Cross-Account-Cross-Region.md

 # Cross\-account cross\-Region CloudWatch console<a name="Cross-Account-Cross-Region"></a>

+To get the richest cross\-account observability and discovery experience for your metrics, logs, and traces, we recommend that you use CloudWatch cross\-account observability\.
+For more information, see [CloudWatch cross\-account observability](CloudWatch-Unified-Cross-Account.md)\.

-You can add *cross\-account* functionality to your CloudWatch console\.
-This functionality provides you with cross\-account visibility to your dashboards, alarms, metrics, and automatic dashboards without having to log in and log out of different accounts\.
+CloudWatch also offers a cross\-account, cross\-Region CloudWatch dashboard\.
+This functionality provides you with cross\-account visibility to your dashboards, alarms, metrics, and automatic dashboards\.
+It does not provide cross\-account visibility for logs or for traces\.

+If you are also using CloudWatch cross\-account observability, one use case for this cross\-account CloudWatch dashboard is to let one of your CloudWatch cross\-account observability source accounts see the metrics from another source account\.

-You can then create dashboards that summarize CloudWatch data from multiple AWS accounts and multiple AWS Regions into a single dashboard\.
+The rest of this section describes the cross\-account, cross\-Region dashboard\.
+You can use it to create dashboards that summarize CloudWatch data from multiple AWS accounts and multiple AWS Regions into a single dashboard\.
 You can also create an alarm in one account that watches a metric located in a different account\.

 Many organizations have their AWS resources deployed in multiple accounts, to provide billing and security boundaries\.
 In this case, we recommend that you designate one or more of your accounts as your monitoring accounts, and build your cross\-account dashboards in these accounts\.